-Painted garden furniture has become fashionable over recent years with an explosion in the number of garden furniture paints available.
-Offering everything from traditional white, shades of grey, soft pastel tones to bright vibrant colours, there’s a garden furniture paint for virtually any garden setting and style.
+Painting garden furniture has become highly fashionable over recent years with the huge range of garden paints on offer.
+Offering everything from traditional white to trendy shades of grey, soft pastel tones and bright vibrant colours, there is a garden furniture paint for virtually any garden style.

 Why paint garden furniture?

-- Older garden furniture that has perhaps turned grey or silver over time can look tired and worn.
-Painting it with a garden paint is a quicker alternative than trying to restore it to its former appearance
+- Older outdoor furniture that has turned grey or silver can look tired and worn.
+Painting it with a garden paint is a quicker alternative than trying to restore it to its former, natural appearance

-- Garden furniture paints offer a much broader colour spectrum than garden furniture stains and oils, which typically only offer translucent wood tone colour variations
+- Garden paints offer a much broader colour spectrum than wood stains and oils.
+These typically only offer a translucent wood tone or colour.

 - Garden paints provide more interesting and contrasting colour options to brighten up and highlight outdoor living spaces

-- In addition to adding colour, garden furniture paints also protect outdoor furniture from weathering and wear, extending the life of older furniture and saving on the cost of replacing it.
+- In addition to adding colour, paints will also protect patio and other outdoor furniture from weathering, extending the life of older furniture and potentially saving on the cost of replacing it.
 Some brands of garden paint offer guarantees of up to 10 years

-- Cuprinol Garden Shades: A popular water-based garden paint that is suitable for wooden garden furniture
+- Cuprinol Garden Shades: A popular water-based garden paint suitable for wooden patio furniture.
+Available in over 30 colours including shades of green, blue, grey, pink and more

 - Use a scraper or stiff brush to remove all surface traces of mould, algae and fungi